inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 		-- Charles Baulaire
 Sir, it's very possible this asteroid is not stable.
 		-- C3P0
-Do not use the blue keys on this terminal.
+Do not use the blue keys on this terl.
 Remember, drive fensively!
 And of course, the best fense is a good offense!
 The fact that 47 PEOPLE  yelling and sweat is cascading down my SPINAL COLUMN is fairly enjoyable!!